Dunes 101: What are the Indiana Dunes?

 When should I visit?

 Here’s another great idea for you—visit during the fall, winter, or spring for easier parking and a completely different Indiana Dunes experience.
-Those sandy hills make for great hiking during the warm months and unparalleled sledding in the snow.
+Those sandy hills make for great hiking during the fall months and unparalleled sledding in the snow.